 A board member since 2019, Matt Wagenson grows 1,000 acres each of soybeans and corn on his farm in northeastern Wisconsin.
 He also has a 400-head cattle operation.
-He and his wife, Elisha, have been married for nine years and have two young children: Lia and Jack.
+He and his wife, Elisha, have two young children, Lia and Jack.

 Ron Ohlde has been a NCSRP board member since 2010.
 He farms with his sons growing soybeans, wheat, sorghum, canola, triticale, and alfalfa in northern Kansas.
 He also has a cow-calf background and finish operation as well as a family seed business.
 He and his wife, Anita, have two sons and two daughters, 12 grandchildren ranging from 4-months-old to 13, with another on the way.
 Ron is currently on the Kansas Soybean Commission board and served on the United Soybean Board for nine years.

-Ed serves as executive director of the North Central Soybean Research Program and collaborates with land grant universities, the United Soybean Board and a variety of soybean and agricultural industry groups to leverage resources to improve environmental performance and enhance the competitiveness of soybean farmers.
+Ed serves as executive director of the North Central Soybean Research Program and collaborates with land grant universities, the United Soybean Board, other state and regional soybean boards, and a variety of soybean and agricultural industry groups to leverage resources to improve soybean performance and production, and enhance the competitiveness of soybean farmers.
 A native Iowan, this life-long Cardinals fan earned his Ph.D. in molecular plant virology from the University of Missouri.